iyengake/marriage_counselor/README.md

 - Step 2: Partner B pushes their designated button in reponse to the "ready" state
 - Step 3: It's on!

 It's that easy!
-The marriage counsellor takes care of the rest by setting mood lighting for enabling quality distraction free communication
+The marriage counsellor takes care of the rest by setting mood lighting and music (based on a dropbox location) enabling quality distraction free communication

-The marriage counsellor then turns all the lights off after an hour, ensuring nothing gets in the way of a good cuddle and pillow talk
+The marriage counsellor then turns all the lights off after an hour, ensuring next best action - sleep!

 ## Devices